 Instructions

 - To make craquelin, mix the flour, brown sugar, and salt in a bowl.
-Add the softened butter and knead with hands for a few minutes to obtain a smooth paste.
-Using a rolling pin, roll the dough about 5/32 inches/4 mm thick between two parchment paper sheets.
+Add the softened butter and knead with your hands for a few minutes to obtain a smooth paste.
+Using a rolling pin, roll the dough about ⅙ inch (4 mm) thick between two parchment paper sheets.
 Freeze the dough.
 Take the dough from the freezer and let it stand for a few minutes at room temperature.
-Using a round cookie cutter, cut out 8 disks ⅕ inches/ 5 cm in diameter.
+Using a round cookie cutter, cut out 8 disks ⅕ inches (5 cm) in diameter.
 Freeze again until ready to use.

-- Beat eggs for an omelet.
+- Beat eggs for an omelet in a small bowl.
 Start adding the eggs gradually.
 The dough must be neither too thick nor too liquid, it must form a ribbon.
 The test for the right choux dough: the furrow of a line drawn with the finger in the dough must close.

 - Place the choux pastry in a pastry bag fitted with Ateco plain pastry tip 809.
-Arrange 8 choux buns of about ⅕ inches/4 to 5 cm diameter on the baking sheet covered with the prepared parchment template.
-Take the craquelin disks out of the freezer and place them on each choux mound.
+Arrange 8 choux buns of about ⅕ inches (4 to 5 cm) in diameter on the baking sheet covered with the prepared parchment template.
+Take the craquelin disks from the freezer and place them on each choux mound.

-- Bake 35 min to 40 min without opening the oven.
+- Bake the round pastry for 35 min to 40 min without opening the oven.
 Remove from the oven and let cool on a wire rack.

-- To make praline mousseline cream, sift flour, and corn starch.
-In a separate bowl, combine sugar, egg yolks, add flour with corn starch, and mix with a hand whisk.
+- To make praline mousseline cream, sift flour and corn starch.
+In a separate bowl, combine sugar, and egg yolks, add flour with cornstarch, and mix with a hand whisk.
 In a large saucepan, bring milk with seeds of the vanilla bean to a boil.
 Pour hot milk into the yolk/flour mixture and continue mixing.
 Pour this preparation back into the pot and bring over medium heat again.
-Whisk until the cream thickens.
-Pour the ready pastry cream into a bowl and cover with plastic film making contact with the cream.
+Whisk constantly until the cream thickens.
+Pour the ready pastry cream into a bowl and cover it with plastic film making contact with the cream.
 Let it cool at room temperature.

 - In a bowl of the stand mixer, place butter and whip it.
 Add the praline and mix it.
 Gradually add the smoothed pastry cream and whisk until homogenous.

-- To make the praline insert, add cold whipping cream to the praline in three times and whisk with a hand mixer.
+- To make the praline insert (whipped cream), add cold whipping cream to the praline in three times and whisk with a hand or stand mixer.
 Place the ready insert in a pastry bag fitted with any medium pastry tip and refrigerate.

 - To assemble the Paris-Brest, cut the crown in half horizontally with a serrated knife and gently invert the top onto parchment paper.
-Transfer the praline mousseline cream to a pastry bag fitted with an open star pastry tip and push it onto each of the 8 cavities' base.
+Transfer the praline mousseline cream to a pastry bag fitted with an open star pastry tip and push it onto each of the 8 cavities' bases.
 Poach on the praline insert, then finish with a layer of praline mousseline cream again.
 Cover with the cap of the crown and dust with icing (powdered) sugar.
+Refrigerate for at least 1 hour.

 Notes